EzDzzIt/vsaarch64/README.md

 -Thanks to the Portmaster Discord for their support.  <br />

--Thanks to the System Erasure Discord group of modding enthusiasts (gooey for testing, @skirlez & @Malkav0 for palette implementation). <br />
+-Thanks to the System Erasure Discord group of modding enthusiasts (gooey for testing, @skirlez & @Malkav0 for gml palette implementation). <br />

 -Custom palettes that are/will be included from the System Erasure Discord: <br />
     "ZERORANGER (FAMILIORANGE)" by gooeyPhantasm  <br />